sonmarcho/sonmarcho.github.io/5-passions.md

 What I really loved about going to China is that the country and its culture are so different from what I had known, and there is so much to discover, that I was immediately destabilized.
-Every day brought its lot of discoveries and as a consequence felt quite different: you have a different perception of time, then.
+Every day brought its lot of discoveries and as a consequence felt quite different: one has a different perception of time, then.
 This feeling of discovery is also something I experienced by learning the language.
-Of course, one always learns things by practicing foreign languages, but in the case of Chinese, because the sentences and their meanings are expressed in such a radically different manner, I immediately had the feeling I needed to change my way of thinking whenever going from French to Chinese and vice versa.
+Of course, we always learn things by practicing foreign languages, but in the case of Chinese, because the sentences and their meanings are expressed in such a radically different manner, I immediately had the feeling I needed to change my way of thinking whenever going from French to Chinese and vice versa.